andrea-pollastro/andrea-pollastro.github.io/_pages/about.md

 ---

 Hey there!
-I am a PhD student in Information and Communication Technology for Health at <a href='https://www.unina.it/'>University of Naples 'Federico II'</a> (Naples, IT).
+I am a PhD in Information and Communication Technology for Health at <a href='https://www.unina.it/'>University of Naples 'Federico II'</a> (Naples, IT).
 The research topics of my PhD focus on developing, applying and improving Machine Learning methodologies, with a particular focus on Artificial Neural Networks.

 In 2023, I have been a Visiting PhD Student at <a href='https://www.lbl.gov/'>Lawrence Berkeley National Laboratory</a> (Berkeley, CA, USA) to work on applications of Machine Learning techniques on data gathered during the operation of the third-generation synchrotron light source <a href='https://als.lbl.gov/'>Advanced Light Source</a> (ALS) in collaboration with the ALS Accelerator Physics Group.
 I am currently a research affiliate at the same laboratory.